-A few years had reports of strange noises from the engine, and there were some reports of issues with acceleration either not working or surging aggressively on the 2006 model, but these problems came in fairly small numbers for each year.
-The most common complaints from these years were with the quality of the exterior paint and the check engine light coming on for no reason.
+A few years had reports of strange noises from the engine, and there were some reports of acceleration issues either not working or surging aggressively on the 2006 model.
+Still, these problems came in reasonably small numbers for each year.
+The most common complaints from these years were the quality of the exterior paint and the check engine light coming on for no reason.
 While you don’t want to see these problems with your car, these few issues shouldn’t scare you away from these model years.

 THE 10 MOST RELIABLE AMERICAN CARS